 There is plenty of cash in the bank

 A look at the university’s latest financial statements suggests it could certainly afford the set-up costs.
 The accounts for the year ending 31 July 2018 showed the university had £45 million cash in the bank.

-It’s true this is less than previous years and that the university’s debts are now bigger than the cash it has to hand.i But this is because management has been splurging cash on an ambitious expansion strategy, spending huge amounts building halls of residences and other infrastructure.
+It’s true this is less than previous years and that the university’s debts are now bigger than the cash it has to hand.i But this is because management has been splurging cash on an ambitious expansion strategy.

 The accounts also show that, as well as cash in the bank, the university has £11 million in its “Unified Trust Fund”, plus over £90 million thanks to endowments.
 It also owns prime London property worth around half a billion pounds.
 Add up everything the university owns, then take off what the university owes to its “creditors” – most notably a £50 million loan from RBS – and the university’s net worth is £646 million.